EeshaanReddy/Program2/Readme.txt

 H: Play Harmonica (Make Sound)
 T: Move Bandit to Player Location

+FSM: The bandits have states such as assault, flee, idle, and patrol. key code ‘Alpha1’ make Belle Assault and Ike Patrol, while key code ‘Alpha2’ make Ike Assault and Belle Patrol.
+The bandit in jail is unable to get out because of issues we are encountering in the navmesh.

+BT:
+The agent attempts to use dynamite to blast the jail door after all attempts to open door fails.

 Credits:

 Sample code by Leonard D. Brown, University of Arizona.